 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-In 2017, the Duterte Administration launched the ambitious $180 billion “Build, Build, Build” (BBB) program to address the nation’s mounting infrastructure challenges.
-The initiative initially designated 75 projects valued at $48 billion as flagship projects.
-These included big-ticket rail, airport, road, and bridge projects across the nation.
-The Government favored designating most projects to tied aid loans because they are offered at concessional rates with long repayment periods.
-Japan and China emerged as leaders in this area, quickly claiming the big-ticket rail projects.
-The Asian Development Bank, World Bank and Korea were the Philippines’ other sources of concessional loans for their flagship projects.
+The Duterte Administration favored projects linked to tied aid loans because they are offered at concessional rates with long repayment periods.
+Japan emerged as a leader in this area, quickly claiming the big-ticket rail projects.
+The Asian Development Bank (ADB), World Bank, and Korea were the Philippines’ other sources of concessional loans for the flagship projects.

-Out of the 76 transport and mobility projects on the list, 35 are being or will be funded purely by development aid, with only 12 to be financed completely by government funds.
-There are 24 PPP projects, 20 of which are unsolicited proposals.
+Out of the 76 transport and mobility projects, 35 are being or will be funded purely by development aid, with only 12 being financed by government funds.
+There are 24 Public-Private Partnership (PPP) projects, 20 of which are unsolicited proposals.

-Airport: The major airport project in the Philippines is the $15 billion New Manila International Airport in Bulacan, a greenfield project that has a design capacity of up to 200 million passengers annually and plans for four parallel runways.
-This is an unsolicited PPP project.
+Airport: The major airport project in the Philippines is the $14 billion New Manila International Airport in Bulacan, a greenfield PPP project with a design capacity of up to 200 million passengers annually and plans for four parallel runways.

-A range of products and services are needed for the completion of the infrastructure projects, including building products, construction equipment, electrical and mechanical equipment, and IT-related systems.
-Information on the contract packages for the rail projects and the winning bidders is available on the Department of Transportations’ website: https://dotr.gov.ph.
+A range of products and services are needed to complete the transportation infrastructure projects, including building products, construction equipment, electrical and mechanical equipment, IT-related systems, and consulting services.
+Information on the contract packages for the rail projects and the winning bidders is available on the Department of Transportation website.

-Among the ways by which U.S. firms can participate in projects are:
+U.S. firms can participate in transportation infrastructure projects by:

-- Partnering with a local firm to do any of the above.
+- Partnering with a local firm for any of the above.

 - National Economic and Development Authority